 This princess loves sleeping.
 But one day, a pea slips under her mattress and it ruins her sleep!
 She gets advice from many people to help her sleep.
 That night, the princess implements the advice and soon, she falls fast asleep.

 Can You Yawn Like a Fawn! by Monica Sweeney with Lauren Yelvington, illustrated by Laura Watkins

 This gorgeous sleepy time story book prompts your child to do the same — sharing the nighttime rituals of baby animals and asking if the reader can yawn like them.
 It’s so perfect for bedtime, I’m already sleepy myself.
 Yawn along with this highly recommended bedtime story.

 Arlo The Lion Who Couldn’t Sleep by Catherine Rayner

-One of my FAVORITE bedtime books for kids, this wonderful picture book gives visualization exercises when Owl tries to help his grumpy lion friend at bedtime.
-“The grass was too prickly, and the earth was too hard,…” Owl sings Arlo a visualization, “As you fall into calmness, so comfortable and deep, your mind will rest and you’ll drift off to sleep.”
+One of the best bedtime stories, this wonderful picture book gives visualization exercises when Owl tries to help his grumpy lion friend at bedtime.
 Arlo listens to the song and imagines bounding up mountains, wading in rivers, climbing enormous trees, and he finally falls asleep.
-He gets s so excited to tell Owl that he accidentally wakes up his good friend.
-Now, Arlo sings Owl back to sleep!
+He feels excited to tell Owl and accidentally wakes up his friend but Arlo sings Owl back to sleep!
 And as Arlo sings, Owl imagines flying over waters, soaring high and fast, and gliding through wild forests.